Economy of Barbados: Current

-As of 2008, Barbados has a GDP (PPP) of $5.466 billion, a GDP (official exchange rate) of $3.777 billion, a GDP real growth rate of 1.5%, and a per capita PPP of $19,300.
-The GDP is composed of the following sectors: agriculture 6%, industry 16%, and services 78% (2000 est.).
-As of 2001, it had a labor force of 128,500, of which 10% were in agriculture, 15% in industry, and 75% in services (1996 est.).
+In 2008, Barbados had a GDP (PPP) of $5.466 billion, a GDP (official exchange rate) of $3.777 billion, a GDP real growth rate of 1.5%, and a per capita PPP of $19,300.
+The GDP was composed of the following sectors: agriculture 6%, industry 16%, and services 78% (2000 est.) In 2001, it had a labor force of 128,500, of which 10% were in agriculture, 15% in industry, and 75% in services (1996 est.).
 The unemployment rate in 2003 was 10.7%, and the inflation rate in 2007 was 5.5%.
 The Barbadian government had estimated revenues of $847 million (including grants) in 2000, and expenditures of $886 million.
 The industrial production growth rate was -3.2%.

 Offshore finance and informatics are important foreign exchange earners, and there is also a light manufacturing sector.
-The government continues its efforts to reduce the unacceptably high unemployment rate, which it met in the 1990s, encourage direct foreign investment, and privatise remaining state-owned enterprises.
+The government continues its efforts to reduce the unacceptably high unemployment rate, which it met in the 1990s, encourage direct foreign investment, and privatise remaining state owned Crown corporations of Barbados.

 The main factors responsible for the improvement in economic activity include an expansion in the number of tourist arrivals, an increase in manufacturing, and an increase in sugar production.
 Recently, offshore banking and financial services also have become an important source of foreign exchange and economic growth.

 Economic growth has led to net increases in employment in the tourism sector, as well as in construction and other services sub-sectors of the economy.
-The public service remains Barbados' largest single employer.
+The public service remains Barbados's largest single employer.
 Total labour force has increased from 126,000 in 1993 to 140,000 persons in 2000, and unemployment has dropped significantly from over 20% in the early 1990s to 9.3% at the end of 2000.

 The Barbados government encourages the development in: financial services, informatics, e-commerce, tourism, educational and health services, and cultural services for the future.
-In 2000 based on Barbados' level of growth – (at the time) Barbados was supposed to become the world's smallest developed country by 2008.
+In 2000, based on Barbados's level of growth – (at the time) Barbados was supposed to become the world's smallest developed country by 2008.
 This had then been restated as being achievable by around 2025.

 In May 2018 The Prime Minister Mia Mottley disclosed previously uncovered financial obligations of the state.
 The Prime Minister said that the new government inherited 15 billion Barbados dollars of debt (about 7.5 billion US dollars).
 Disclosure of information about the current level of debt has led to an increase in the debt-to-GDP ratio from 137% to 175%.
 This is the fourth value in the world after Japan, Greece, and Sudan.
 Mia Mottley announced that new government had no other choice than to ask the IMF to facilitate debt restructuring.
 On 5 June 2018 Barbados didn't fulfill its obligation to pay the 26th coupon on Eurobonds maturing in 2035.
 According to Cbonds, excluding the disclosure of the true level of debt, on 7 June 2018 the country had 47 debt issues in circulation totaling 4.425 billion US dollars.